carpentriesoffline/offlinedatasci/paper.md

 ## Software Design (Methods)

 This package is designed for two use cases.
-The original design focused on instructors teaching data science in Internet limited environments using a Raspberry Pi, or a local computer capable of serving content over WiFi, that would provide students with access to data, installers, package repositories, and lesson material.
-This local server would serve as a replacement for a connection to the Internet.
+The original design focused on instructors teaching data science in internet limited environments using a Raspberry Pi, or a local computer capable of serving content over WiFi, that would provide students with access to data, installers, package repositories, and lesson material.
+This local server would serve as a replacement for a connection to the internet.
 The offlinedatasci package was designed to make creating and updating the content on this local teaching server easier.
-To make the software more broadly useful it has been designed to be helpful to both individual learners outside of a workshop and for individuals working in data science who anticipate unreliable or no access to the Internet.
-It downloads a selection of software installers, configures partial mirrors of package repositories, and downloads lessons content for later use on the Internet limited computer.
-This means that when an Internet connection is available a single command can be executed to download, update, and configure all necessary material for later use.
+To make the software more broadly useful it has been designed to be helpful to both individual learners outside of a workshop and for individuals working in data science who anticipate unreliable or no access to the internet.
+It downloads a selection of software installers, configures partial mirrors of package repositories, and downloads lesson content for later use on the internet limited computer.
+This means that when an internet connection is available, a single command can be executed to download, update, and configure all necessary material for later use.

 ### User knowledge assumptions